colinta/StrangeCase/README.rst

       configurators.merge_files_config,       # merges files[filename] with filename
       configurators.setdefault_name,          # if 'name' isn't assigned explicitly, this assigns it based on the file name and extension configurators.setdefault_target_name,   # similarly for target_name
-      configurators.folder_pre,               # processes folder/config.yaml.
-If the folder config contains `ignore: true`, the folder is skipped configurators.file_pre,                 # processes YAML front matter.
+      configurators.folder_config_file,       # processes folder/config.yaml.
+If the folder config contains `ignore: true`, the folder is skipped configurators.front_matter_config,      # processes YAML front matter.
 Again, the file can be ignored using `ignore: true` configurators.date_from_name,           # Gets the date from the file name, and strips it from name.
     ]
     configurators +: []                       # to solve the problem changing 'configurators',